Marcher Apple Network

 http://www.orangepippin.com/orchards/united-kingdom

-In Gloucestershire, there are many community orchards.
-Gloucestershire Orchard Trust https://glosorchards.org/home/got-orchards/ gives details of two orchards that they own at Longney on the banks of the Severn.
-Two are long established traditional orchards containing apples, pears and plums, with many local varieties, one is being planted with the full collection of Gloucestershire apples and the fourth with a collection of plums (many local) and cherries.
+They also own to substantial and long established orchards at Longney on the banks of the Severn.
+They have apples, pears and plums, with many local varieties, one is being planted with the full collection of Gloucestershire apples and the fourth with a collection of plums (many local) and cherries.
 The orchards are open to the public, but parking is very limited.
 Best to make prior arrangements via info@glosorchards.org

 Westbury Court, Westbury-on-Severn, Gloucestershire has an interesting collection of old varieties in the walled garden of the property owned by the National Trust http://www.nationaltrust.org.uk/westbury-court-garden